 - Finish Carpentry (Mouldings)

-Provide finishes & fixtures specification document for the items outlined above, coded to coordinate with Interior Design Drawings.
+The Designer will provide an Interior Specifications Document noting Finishes & Fixtures for the items outlined above, coded to coordinate with Interior Drawing Set.

 - Floor Material Plans